 Now close your eyes and lean into your meal and smell.
 Take some deep breaths, letting the scents waft over you.

 Keeping your eyes closed, take one small piece of food and slowly put it in your mouth.
+Let is sit on your tongue for a moment.
 Chew slowly, enjoying the flavours, the textures.

 Eat meals Slowly